- Bank Supervision

 Retail Credit Supervision

-Retail credit examiners/specialists review banks’ and federal thrifts’ consumer lending portfolios, and evaluate policies, processes and risk management practices associated with those portfolios.
+Retail credit examiners/specialists review national banks’ and federal savings associations’ consumer lending portfolios, and evaluate policies, processes, and risk management practices associated with those portfolios.
 Examiners perform these activities in order to assess the level of retail credit risk within the institution and determine how bank management measures, monitors, and controls that risk.

-The Office of the Comptroller of the Currency (OCC) has retail credit examiner/specialist opportunities in Large Bank Supervision, Midsize and Community Bank Supervision, and at headquarters in the Chief National Bank Examiner’s Office.
-Each of these divisions offers a challenging work environment and strong opportunity for professional growth.
+The Office of the Comptroller of the Currency (OCC) has retail credit examiner/specialist opportunities in the Large Bank Supervision Department, the Midsize and Community Bank Supervision Department, and at OCC Headquarters in the Bank Supervision Policy Department.
+Each of these department offers a challenging work environment and strong opportunity for professional growth.

 Large Bank Supervision

 Large banks supervised by the OCC generally have assets of $50 billion to $3 trillion, with examination teams in cities across the country.
 Retail credit banking examination work in the Large Bank Supervision Department can be exceptionally challenging and exceptionally rewarding, as examiners/specialists have significant opportunities to develop and expand their skills in a variety of complex business and product types, as well as to interact with bank personnel who are experts in their field.